Surrey local government reorganisation consultation

 It’s now time to formally share your views on the proposals by taking part in the consultation.

-Options available to comment on
+Proposal options to comment on

-The consultation is on 2 options:
+The consultation invites feedback on 2 reorganisation options:

 - 2 unitaries, an east and a west Surrey, supported by Surrey County Council and two districts and borough councils